mshvartsman/mshvartsman.github.io/_pages/research.md

 author_profile: true
 ---

-My primary research interest is in building a computationally-implementable theory of human behavior and estimating it jointly from neural and behavioral data.
-This is a baby step towards the sci-fi dream of downloading brains into computers!
+I am inspired by the sci-fi dream of downloading brains into computers.
+While the realization of this dream is still incredibly far away, it drives my primary research interest of building a computationally-implementable theory of human behavior and estimating it jointly from neural and behavioral data.
 I discuss some major lines of work below -- for a complete list of publications, see my [Publications page](/publications/).

 ## The dynamics of decision-making from multiple stimuli ##